RaimundoDiaz/google-wallet-passes/article.md

 ## Introduction

-After spending a couple of months learning and developing a web service with Node.js for Google and Apple Wallet, I realized that there is limited information available online about this topic.
+Digital wallet passes are increasingly popular for loyalty programs, event tickets, and more, offering convenience for both users and businesses.
+While developing a web service for Google and Apple Wallet using Node.js, I noticed a lack of comprehensive resources on this topic.
 To bridge this gap, I decided to write an article to assist others who are interested in creating similar services.

 In this article, I will guide you through the process of creating and updating Google and Apple Wallet passes.

 ## Table of Contents

+This article is structured as follows to guide you step-by-step through the process:

 - [Creating a Web Service for Google and Apple Wallet Passes with Node.js](#creating-a-web-service-for-google-and-apple-wallet-passes-with-nodejs)
   - [Introduction](#introduction)